rubyflames/wdi-project-1-rachel/README.md

 Bring the monster's HP down to 0 before time runs out.
 You have 60 seconds to do so.

-•Start by clicking on any jewel in the grid.
+•Start by clicking once on any jewel in the grid.

 •Connect at least 3 jewels of the same colour to form an attack chain.
 •Adjacent jewels of the same colour will automatically chain together in any direction (horizontally, vertically and diagonally).